nickopotamus/starter-academic/content/post/immunology-vaccine/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 I want to write a post about what happened when I got jabbed recently, but realise I can't without rationalising why I got jabbed.
-This is why you should too, as soon as you possibly can.
+This is why you (probably) should too, as soon as you possibly can.

 As with everything on this site - and the web in general - this is not medical advice, just here for information.
 If you have any questions aboute vaccination go speak to your doctor (and don't read crackpot conspiracy theories from people trying to sell you clicks)